beforesemicolon/flatlist-react/README.md

 `list` should be an array of **strings**, **numbers**, **arrays** or **objects**.
 Other things like **Set**, **WeakSets**, **Map**, **WeakMaps** and others are not yet supported.

+The list can be empty as long as it is an empty array.

 ##### renderItem prop
 `renderItem` prop takes a function that should return a component.
 The function will be called for every item on the list with the item as the first argument and index of the item as second argument.
 Use this function to do everything